Sa1Vation/Notes/BTH008-软件架构/BTH008FinalReview.md

 The software architecture of a system is the set of structures needed to reason about the system, which comprise software elements, relations among them, and properties of both.

+### Summary

+1. Every system has a software architecture, but this architecture may be documented and disseminated, or it may not be.
+2. There is no such thing as an inherently good or bad architecture.
+Architec- tures are either more or less fit for some purpose.

 ### Structures categories (6P)  [Ch 1, pp10-17]

 1. *Module structures* - Module describes how the system is to be structured as a set of code or data units that have to be constructed or procured.